Cog-Creators/Red-DiscordBot/SECURITY.md

 If you're reporting a vulnerability for a 3rd party add-on/cog please try to get in contact with its creator.
 To help you find the creator you can use the bot command ``findcog``.

 We will investigate the reported vulnerability and report back on its status when we're able to do so.
 If the vulnerability is accepted we will open a new security advisory on GitHub.
-We may invite you as the reporter to collaberate on a fix with us if its deemed necessary.
+We may invite you as the reporter to collaborate on a fix with us if its deemed necessary.
 Once the advisory is published and a fix has been deployed we will announce the advisory over our usual update channels.

 Thank you.